William Taylor (Dean of Portsmouth)

-William Henry Taylor (born 23 December 1956) was the last provost (and first dean) of Portsmouth Cathedral.
+William Henry Taylor (23 December 1956 – 7 July 2026) was an English Anglican priest.
+He was the last provost (and first dean) of Portsmouth Cathedral.

+Biography

-He was educated at the University of Kent, Tübingen, Lancaster and London, from where he was awarded a PhD (SOAS) in Ottoman Syriac Studies.
-He was ordained in 1984 and began his career as Assistant Curate at All Saints, Canterbury.
-After this he was the Archbishop of Canterbury's Advisor on Orthodox Affairs at Lambeth Palace and then senior curate at All Saints, Margaret Street, Westminster.
-He was CMS chaplain in Jordan from 1988-91, and then Vicar of St Peter's Church, Ealing, and Area Dean of Ealing, 1993-98.
+William Henry Taylor was born in 1956 and educated at the University of Kent and the universities of Tübingen, Lancaster and London, from where he was awarded a PhD (SOAS) in Ottoman Syriac studies.
+He was ordained in 1984 and began his career as assistant curate at All Saints' Canterbury.
+After this he was the Archbishop of Canterbury's Advisor on Orthodox Affairs at Lambeth Palace and then senior curate]at All Saints, Margaret Street, Westminster.
+He was a Church Mission Society chaplain in Jordan from 198 to 1991 and then vicar of St Peter's Church, Ealing, and Area Dean of Ealing (1993-98).

-From 2000-02 he was provost (subsequently dean) of Portsmouth Cathedral.
-He resigned after only two years after it emerged that his claims to hold a doctorate were not at the time true.
+From 2000 to 2002 he was the provost (subsequently the dean) of Portsmouth Cathedral.

-Since 2002, he has been Vicar of St John's, Notting Hill, and Chairman of the Anglican and Eastern Churches Association.

-He edited, together with the Roman Catholic priest, Father Michael Prior (1942-2004), Christians in the Holy Land (1994), and is the author of Antioch and Canterbury (Gorgias Press, 2005).
-He is a director of Jerusalem and the Middle East Church Association (JMECA) and a Freeman of the City of London.
+From 2002, he was the vicar of St John's, Notting Hill, and chairman of the Anglican and Eastern Churches Association.
+He was a director of Jerusalem and the Middle East Church Association (JMECA) and a Freeman of the City of London.

+Taylor died at Guy's Hospital in Southwark, London, on 7 July 2026 aged 69.